How to Use a NovoRapid FlexPen: a UK Patient Walkthrough

 If no drop appears, repeat.
 If still no drop after two attempts, change the needle and try again.
 If still no drop, the pen is faulty.

 Why this step trips switching users.
-Vial-and-syringe regimens do not require an airshot, you draw exactly the volume you need.
-Pen users sometimes try to skip priming because their old workflow didn’t include it.
+Vial-and-syringe regimens do not require an airshot — you draw exactly the volume you need.
+Pen users sometimes try to skip priming because their old workflow did not include it.
 The pen mechanism has a small dead-space and air can collect at the cartridge top during transport and storage; without priming, your first injection delivers slightly less than the dialled dose.

 Turn the dose selector to the prescribed unit count.
 The dose window confirms the dial visually.
 The pen also clicks audibly with each unit, which is important for visually-impaired users who depend on the click-count to set the dose by feel.

-You cannot dial a dose larger than what’s left in the cartridge.
+You cannot dial a dose larger than what is left in the cartridge.
 If you try, the dial stops.
 The PIL describes how to handle a part-cartridge top-up; in practice, most users start a fresh pen rather than splitting a dose across two cartridges.

 Pinch up a fold of skin between thumb and index finger, insert the needle at 90 degrees, and press the dose button fully down.
 Hold for at least 6 seconds after the dose counter returns to 0 before withdrawing the needle.
 The 6-second hold ensures the full dose enters the tissue rather than tracking back along the needle channel during withdrawal.

 For routine 4 mm pen needle use, FIT UK 5th edition recommends injection without a skin pinch in adults, because the 4 mm length cannot reach muscle through the skin layer alone in essentially any adult body habitus.
-Some patients prefer the pinch for tactile reassurance, that’s fine, but it is not strictly necessary.
+Some patients prefer the pinch for tactile reassurance; that is fine, but it is not strictly necessary.

 Switching users: what's different from other pens